I Almost Gave Up on DIY: How I Finally Built a Pro-Quality Garden Shed in One Weekend (After Learning This Simple Blueprint Method)

 I just followed the list.

-I cleared my "pile of shame" and started fresh on Saturday morning.
+I cleared my "pile of shame" and started fresh.

 - 10:00 AM: I made all my cuts at once.
 Trusting the plan felt scary, but I did it.